mpalencia/laravel-user-phone/README.md

 - Users has 2 roles, admin and non-admin
 - Admin type of user and authorize client are the only authorize to create new users
 - Admin type of user can fully access the client's CRUD resources
+- For this demo I just used the same DB, but on development we separate testing DB from development DB

 ## Built using
 Laravel 5.7.3